On this page:

 The advantages are:

-Acceptance, you may not meet standard mortgage criteria.
-For example if the condition of the property makes it uninhabitable.
-Or your age or income may not meet lender criteria.
+Acceptance – you may not meet standard mortgage criteria.
+For example, if the condition of the property makes it uninhabitable, or your age or income does not meet the usual lender criteria.

 The disadvantages are: